taler-hash/QR-Code-Based-Attendance-Tracking-System/README.md

 3. Inside of that folder run a terminal
 4. Clone the app using git
 5. after cloning you should see **QR Code Based Attendance Tracking System** folder open that folder.
 To build the app run this command inside of the folder youve just open `docker compose build --no-cache attendance && docker compose up attendance -d`
-1. After building the app open another terminal in the same folder run this command `docker exec -it attendance bash -c "composer install && php artisan config:clear && php artisan migrate:fresh --seed && npm install && npm run build" && docker compose build --no-cache caddy && docker compose up attendance -d`
+1. After building the app open another terminal in the same folder run this command `docker exec -it attendance bash -c "composer install && php artisan config:clear && php artisan migrate:fresh --seed && npm install && npm run build" && docker compose build --no-cache caddy && docker compose up caddy -d`
 1. 9.
 To start the app run this inside of the mentioned folder `docker compose up`
 1. To stop the app run this inside of the mentioned folder `docker compose down`